Ragnarson/ragnarson-blog/source/posts/2015-05-29-binding-objects-in-forms-with-ember-for-fun-and-profit.html.markdown

 which in fact can be treated as hidden case statement, but much easier to handle.

 Are there any cleaner solutions to such problems which would be more readable?
 Fortunately, the answer is yes - some frameworks like Ember give possibility to use cool patterns that are not possible in other cases.
+READMORE

 ## Binding Objects In Forms